New Irish Hymns 2

 New Irish Hymns 2: Father, Son, and Holy Spirit is the second in a series of themed albums created and produced by Keith Getty.
 This album features vocalists Margaret Becker, Joanne Hogg, and Kristyn Lennox (Getty) performing songs by Keith Getty and others (as indicated below).
 Margaret Becker and Joanne Hogg performed on the previous album, New Irish Hymns; all three singers also performed on New Irish Hymns 3: Incarnation and New Irish Hymns 4: Hymns for the Life of the Church.
+New Irish Hymns 2: Father, Son, and Holy Spirit is a studio album produced by Keith Getty.

+It features vocalists Margaret Becker, Joanne Hogg, and Kristyn Lennox.

+Released in 2003 under Kingsway label.